YagatePRCL/ISVEmporium/README.md

 # **README FOR BEST ISV'S**

-**ISVEmporium is still in BETA.
-Using older versions may or may not work when loading older or newer craft.**
+**ISVEmporium is now in Full Builds.
+Using older versions prior to 1.0 may or may not work when loading older or newer craft.**

 ![](https://i.imgur.com/uHtzNiD.jpeg)
 (an example of scaled trusses and radiators in use)